 I live in Peka Peka on New Zealand’s beautiful Kāpiti Coast.

 Facilitation & Coaching

 I help people (often leaders and managers) develop their capacity and skill for hard conversations.
-I run workshops (Managers Anonymous) to help groups and companies develop empathy and listening skills.
+I run workshops (see Managers Anonymous) to help groups and companies develop empathy and listening skills.
 I help organisations get projects back on track.
 I help individuals get unstuck and discover livelihoods that serve them.
-I help decision-makers make tactical and strategic plans.
+I help leaders make tactical and strategic plans (see testimonials).